fei-protocol/docs/docs/Governance/Optimistic Governance/Tribal Council.md

 The ID of the Tribal Council pod, which can be used to Nope, Tribal Council proposals is `25`.

+### Timelock

 Any on-chain changes made by the Tribal Council are placed in a 96-hour timelock.
-During this period, any proposal [can be vetoed by the DAO](/docs/Governance/Optimistic Governance/How to Nope DAO veto.md).
+During this period, any proposal [can be vetoed by the DAO](/docs/Governance/Optimistic%20Governance/How%20to%20Nope%20DAO%20veto.md).
 ### Further pods
 The Tribal Council is able to deploy additional pods and authorise those pods with the powers necessary to govern a specific part of the protocol.
 When doing so, it is able to determine the pod membership and timelock delay duration.